Skip to content

 Aamiainen oli jo syöty. ― Breakfast had already been eaten.

-12. (intransitive, impersonal + genitive) to have to, must; be obliged/forced to (to do = passive present participle)
+11. (intransitive, impersonal + genitive) to have to, must; be obliged/forced to [with nominative of present passive participle ‘to do’]

 Minun on nyt mentävä. ― I have to go now.